 We believe this is creating attractive investment opportunities for pension funds to finance this transition in infrastructure through debt.

-In response to the pandemic, developed market economies have announced almost US$9 trillion1 in government spending to ‘build back better’, with infrastructure spending being a major focus.
+In response to the pandemic, developed market economies announced almost US$9 trillion1 in government spending to ‘build back better’, with infrastructure spending being a major focus.
 This is a supportive backdrop

 for the asset class, and debt markets are increasingly being used to fund the development and expansion of low carbon fuel sources (such as wind, solar, and hydro) and energy efficiency investments (such as the electrification of transportation,